|The purposes of the American

 The tree will not rot when felled in the

-forest unless it is touching a contaminant of some sort, and logs completely
+forest unless it is touching a contaminant of some sort.
+Logs may be

 Other uses of the wood are musical instruments